DGIRobo/Self-LaTeX-Study/README.md

 # Self-LaTeX-Study
-For learn and organize LaTeX syntax
+To learn and organize LaTeX syntax